patrick-sharp/waypoint.nvim/README.md

 [ ] repair state when draw_waypoint_window is called
 [ ] add perf logging for each function
-[ ] treesitter highlight bugs in readme for skhd somehow [x] think about maybe adding scrolloff so the next waypoint is always visible?
-[ ] switch to making new state for saving / loading instead of mutating existing state to get there [ ] figure out some way to deal with extmarks moving around when you autoformat [ ] try to find out if that periodic hanging issue I get is due to waypoint or something else
+[ ] treesitter highlight bugs in readme for skhd somehow [ ] switch to making new state for saving / loading instead of mutating existing state to get there [ ] figure out some way to deal with extmarks moving around when you autoformat [ ] try to find out if that periodic hanging issue I get is due to waypoint or something else